Paul Rousso: Early career

-In 1989, the artist would return to his home town of Charlotte and dedicate himself to creating works of art.
+In 1989, the artist would return to his hometown of Charlotte and dedicate himself to creating works of art.
 In 1995, Rousso was the first artist named to the Charlotte Business Journal's Forty Under Forty and would have work on permanent display at the Charlotte Convention Center and the Charlotte Aquatic Center.
 In 2005 Rousso was the only artist privately awarded a commission to produce six different pieces of art for the then-new Bobcats Basketball Arena, now known as the Spectrum Center.

 In 2009 the artist was commissioned to create the Children's Holocaust Memorial Sculpture at the Levine Jewish Community Center in Charlotte, NC.
 The work would not be completed and dedicated until 2011 and since that time it has been covered by thousands of ceramic butterflies created by children.

 Up until as late as 2005, Rousso worked primarily on canvas, creating works based on collage as well as works created on wood panels, in which the works featured books, compressed and folded onto the surface.

 Later career

-In 2010 Rousso gained access to a new digital printing technology which employed a heat-to-print method on sheets of vinyl up to 4-by-8 feet.
+In 2010 Rousso gained access to a new digital printing technology that employed a heat-to-print method on sheets of vinyl up to 4-by-8 feet.
 He realized these vinyl prints could then be applied directly to plexiglass, which could then be heated and sculpted.
 With these innovations, Rousso was able to create his first currency piece, a one hundred dollar bill, measuring approximately six feet by four.
-The currency piece was originally produced as a personal work and Rousso left it to languish on his studio floor for months, until a friend saw it and suggested that if he could hang it on the wall, he might have something.
+The currency piece was originally produced as personal work and Rousso left it to languish on his studio floor for months, until a friend saw it and suggested that if he could hang it on the wall, he might have something.
 Not imagining the work as a wall piece the artist devised a way to hang it and had it photographed.
 The photograph was posted to Facebook by his wife, Joy, with the comment "My husband finally learned how to make big money".
 An artist associate Cecil Touchon saw it and sent it to his gallerist in Miami, Robert Fontaine.
 Fontaine called Rousso and told him that if he could deliver a couple to Miami within the week, he would show them at SCOPE Art Show.
 Rousso delivered five works of sculpted currency and the Robert Fontaine Gallery would be the first to display Rousso's work at a major art fair in 2011.

 Beyond currency, Rousso would expand his subject matter to include outsized candy wrappers, newspapers, magazines, cereal boxes and other familiar paper-based objects.